-Content Gap Analysis Tools: The Best Options for B2B Marketers Compared
+Best Content Gap Analysis Tools for B2B marketers

 Running a content gap analysis without the right tools is like auditing a warehouse with a clipboard and a flashlight.
 You’ll find some things, but you’ll miss a lot more.
 The tools you choose determine how quickly you can surface gaps, how accurately you can assess competitive coverage, and how actionable your output will be.